Aditya-0849341/MvcMovie/README.txt

 # I created updated the seeddatabse while deleting the old data and updating new one with 5 new
 movies added in seeddabase.

+# First i was not able to change the seed database and i tried everything to update it like
+editing new movies update database and adding migrations but al this did not work, later i found out that the already existed database needs to be deleted and than it will automatically update.

 20240526193525_Rating- this the migration time for Rating column